 American Eskimo dogs shed excessively!
 Your clothes and furniture will be covered in dog hair most of the time – even more so during shedding seasons!
 Take care of organizing grooming and brushing session-schedules if you are thinking about adopting one!
 Other than that, they make lovely companions!

 10. Labrador Retriever

-Labs shed their heaviest during spring and fall, however, do not neglect the fact that they do shed throughout the year, since they too are double-coated dogs.
+Labs shed their heaviest during spring and fall, however, do not neglect the fact that they do shed throughout the year since they too are double-coated dogs.
 They will shed the most during the times that they will change their undercoat!
 At such times, fur will be flying around the house!
-As means of prevention, commit to brushing them at least once or twice a week!
+As a means of prevention, commit to brushing them at least once or twice a week!